Estate Planning and the Coronavirus

 The COVID-19 coronavirus pandemic has upended the normal functions of the country, leaving millions of people with deep uncertainties concerning their finances and their health.
 The dangers posed by the pandemic serve as an important reminder to have your legal ducks in a row in terms of your estate, should anything unfortunate happen to you or a loved one.
 Below we discuss some of the steps you can and should take, even during mandatory lockdown and quarantine, to ensure that you and your family are protected in these uncertain times.

-Reach out to a qualified and dedicated Portland and Vancouver estate planning lawyer for help planning your estate in Oregon or Washington State.
+Reach out to a qualified and dedicated Vancouver estate planning lawyer for help planning your estate in Washington State.

 Estate Planning Essentials: Will, Power of Attorney

 While we strongly advise putting together a comprehensive estate plan, there are a few essentials that you can draft and implement with relative ease.
 At a minimum, we recommend establishing a living trust and/or last will and testament.
 These documents will ensure that your assets are distributed in accordance with your wishes in case you pass away unexpectedly.
 A comprehensive will or trust will ensure that your family is not stuck in a lengthy probate battle, creating legal complications on top of the emotional burden already in play.

 We also strongly recommend establishing a durable power of attorney (POA) for financial and medical decisions.
 A POA grants someone you trust the authority to make decisions on your behalf if you are unable to do so on your own due to injury or illness.
 You can have the same person be responsible for both financial and healthcare decisions, or appoint different POAs for each.
 If you fall ill with the coronavirus or some other ailment and are unable to speak on your own behalf, it is essential to know that important decisions about your wellbeing and your finances will be made by someone you trust.